smscully/Management-Governance/Tagging Scripts/README.md

 Tags are unique key-value pairs assigned to AWS resources.
 Each resource can have a maximum of 50 user-defined tags.
 AWS best practices encourage using tags to categorize resources based on department, environment, application, and other metadata categories.
 Tags help organizations monitor and control resource state, usage, cost, and access.

 AWS may also assign AWS generated tags, which begin with the prefix "aws:".
 These AWS generated tags cannot be modified and do not count against the 50 user-defined tag maximum.
-The AWS whitepaper *Tagging Best Practices* provides additional details regard the business justification for resource tagging, as well as recommended tagging strategies.[^1]
+The AWS whitepaper *Tagging Best Practices* provides guidelines for organizational resource tagging strategies.[^1]

 ## Overview Of The JSON Tag Files